Eneswunbeaten/Flow.Launcher.Plugin.Todos/README.md

 - **Quick Access**: Pinned items stay at the top regardless of other sorting options.
 - **Efficient Workflows**: You can add and update multiple todos without clearing the command input.
 - **Filter Help**: You can filter through available commands using `td -h <search>` for quick lookup of specific help items.
+- **Sub-Commands**: To easily retrieve list of available sub-commands for a given todo action, simply type " -" after the initial command (e.g., `td -r -`).
+Note, you can also view available commands using `td -h`.
 - **Sync Across Devices**: Configure your todo storage folder in a cloud service like OneDrive, Dropbox, or Google Drive to sync todos file across all your devices.

 ## Contributing